The AI That Didn’t Take Your Job

 If you were anxiously watching the AI horizon, wondering if your job would be next…breathe.

 But that doesn’t mean you should ignore what’s coming.
 AI might not be taking jobs, but it’s definitely changing how they’re done.
-The people who thrive in this new world are the ones who lean into the weirdness.
-They let AI sketch the outline while they paint in color.
+The people who thrive in this new world are the ones who lean into the weirdness, they might let AI sketch the outline while they paint in color.

-Use it wisely.
-It’s not your replacement, it’s your megaphone.
+Use it wisely, it’s not your replacement, but it can be your megaphone.

 A Quiet Revolution

-The AI revolution didn’t break the world of work.
-It just joined it.
-Quietly.
+The AI revolution didn’t break the world of work, instead, it just joined in quietly.